 King's PBS Fellows

 Mirjana Bozic is a lecturer in the Department of Experimental Psychology.
 Her research focuses on language as a cognitive and neural system.
 She investigates the neural processes that support language comprehension, trying to understand how the underlying brain architecture supports the processing of linguistic information, and the nature of mental computations required for successful comprehension.

 David Good is a lecturer in the Department of Social and Developmental Psychology.
 Hs is interested in how our understanding of human communication can contribute to the design and use of new informational and communication technologies, as well as the role of social factors in the evolution of language and intelligence.

 We welcome applications for King's PBS from a wide range of academic backgrounds in the UK and beyond.
 Candidates are assessed strictly on the basis of their academic promise.

 There are no particular subject requirements: Mathematics, science subjects such as Biology, Chemistry or Physics, and humanities subjects will all be useful preparation for this course and Psychology is not a requirement.
-King's standard offer levels for a range of qualifications are listed on the entrance requirements page and general subject advice is available in our Subject Matters leaflet.
+King's standard offer levels for a range of qualifications are listed on the entrance requirements page and we also provide general advice on subject choices.

-Please read the how to apply page thoroughly for detailed information about the application process and timetable.
-After applying through UCAS, candidates for PBS are asked to submit three pieces of written work.
-Most candidates are invited for interviews in early December.
-King's candidates are asked to collect a text to read and think about in the half hour before your interview.
+Most (but not all) candidates are invited for interview in King's, which take place in early December.
+You will be asked to collect a text to read and think about in the half hour before your interview.
 You will then discuss the text with the interviewers.